 4. Reduction Of Your Estate Size For Inheritance

-By taking out a reverse mortgage, you are reducing the estate size available to your relatives for inheritance.
-For this reason, you might consider speaking to any relatives or family members during the process of applying for a reverse mortgage to ensure they are happy with everything.
+Of course one of the disadvantages of a reverse mortgage (depending on your outlook) is that you are reducing the estate size available to your relatives for inheritance.
+For this reason, you might consider speaking to any relatives or family members during the process of applying to ensure they are happy with everything.

 The other thing to note is that you are only reducing your estate size if you actually use the all the money.